 Maria Flood is a Senior Lecturer in Film Studies at Keele University.
 She holds degrees from Trinity College Dublin and the University of Cambridge, and she taught in ENS Lyon before being awarded a Mellon Postdoctoral Fellowship at Cornell University.
 She has been Programme Director for Film Studies at Keele since January 2020.
 She is an established scholar of world cinema and political violence, and has published widely on French and Algerian cinemas of conflict, including her 2017 monograph, ‘France, Algeria, and the Moving Image: Screening Histories of Violence’.
 She has also published articles on cinema and torture, colonial and postcolonial cinema, terrorism and spectator affect, and gender and violence in Maghrebi film.
 Maria is currently working on a funded project entitled ‘Radical Screens’, that examines the role of emotion in documentary and fiction films that feature face-to-face encounters with extremists, as well as a student-facing monograph on the 2016 film ‘Moonlight’.

-Mariangela Palladino is Senior Lecturer in Postcolonial and Cultural Studies at the University of Keele.
+Mariangela Palladino is Professor in Postcolonial and Cultural Studies at the University of Keele.
 Her fields of expertise include migration and displacement, participatory methods and African literatures.
 She was Principal Investigator of the AHRC-funded project ‘Responding to Crisis: Forced Migration and the Humanities in the Twenty-First Century’; Co-Investigator on the AHRC-ESRC funded project Arts for Advocacy: Creative Engagement with Forced Displacement in Morocco and an AHRC Knowledge Exchange and Impact project MARAM: Mobilising Access to Rights for Artists in Morocco – both led by Laura Jeffery.
 These projects explored forced displacement, the role of the arts and the use of creative methods.
 Mariangela is also Principal Investigator for the AHRC-GCRF Development and Inception Awards to support the development and inception of the MADAR Network Plus.
 Mariangela has published on migration and mobility.
 Most recently, she co-edited a special issue of Crossings: Journal of Migration and Culture on Creative Engagement with Migration (2019) and her work is included in the EUP edited collection Refugee Imaginaries.
 Research Across the Humanities (2019).

 Mehdi Lahlou, PhD, is an economist with expertise in the analysis of irregular migration dynamics and in related policies in the Mediterranean and between Europe and Africa.
 He co-wrote the first report published in 2002 by the Migration Department of the International Labour Organization devoted to irregular migration from Africa.
 He coordinated the returnees programme, “Returning to New Opportunities”, in Morocco (2018-2020).
 He has formerly been a professor at INSEA and he is currently senior researcher at Mohamed V University, Rabat.
 He is a member of the Bureau of the International Association of Migration (AMI), Morocco.
 He is also a member of the Global Migration Group of the Foundation for European Progressive Studies (FEPS), Brussels.